awsdocs/amazon-eks-user-guide/doc_source/load-balancing.md

 Network traffic is load balanced at L4 of the OSI model\.
 To load balance application traffic at L7, see [Application load balancing on Amazon EKS](alb-ingress.md)\.
 To learn more about the differences between the two types of load balancing, see [Elastic Load Balancing features](https://aws.amazon.com/elasticloadbalancing/features/) on the AWS web site\.

 In Amazon EKS, you can load balance network traffic to an NLB \(*instance* or *IP* targets\) or a CLB \(*instance* target only\)\.
 For more information about NLB target types, see [Target type](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html#target-type) in the User Guide for Network Load Balancers\.
 When you load balance network traffic to instance targets, the Kubernetes in\-tree load balancing controller creates the NLB or CLB\.
 To load balance network traffic to IP target types, the AWS Load Balancer Controller creates an NLB\.
-For more information, see [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller) on GitHub\.
+For more information, see [AWS load balancer controller](https://github.com/kubernetes-sigs/aws-alb-ingress-controller) on GitHub\.
 The in\-tree load balancing controller is included in Kubernetes\.
-To use the AWS Load Balancer Controller, you must deploy it to a 1\.15 or later cluster\.
+To use the AWS Load Balancer Controller, you must deploy it to your cluster\.

 **Prerequisites**